 - Netacea, Agentless Bot Management

-In this 3-part blog series, we discuss topics relating to Account Takeover (ATO) attacks.
+In this 3-part blog series, we discuss topics such as account data breaches relating to Account Takeover (ATO) attacks.

 Part 1: How data breaches have become common frontpage news headlines and how they provide the data to perform ATO attacks against any given website login page.

 Part 2: Why habitual human behaviour makes account takeover easier for an attacker.

 Part 3: Distributed mass scale ATO orchestration via centralised automation and best practices detection and mitigation.

 Businesses work tirelessly and spend a considerable proportion of their budgets year after year to reduce the risk of falling victim to a data breach.
 Yet, businesses still suffer from this issue despite all the time and effort that goes into reducing their risk footprint.
 Data breaches & credential spills continue to happen and are directly contributing to the growing rise of account takeover attacks.

 Worryingly it is now common for the public to wake up & find yet another company has had a breach; millions of people’s data has been spilt onto the internet with hundreds of thousands of people being contacted to change their passwords etc. The fact the media can quickly report on breaches and in some cases, the details of how the breaches occurred are making a data breach much harder for an organisation when they’re already going through a painful process.
 It’s bad enough the breach has happened, but the associated brand reputation damage that comes with sensational media headlines following the breach is an additional corporate black eye.

 Given the growing rise in data breaches, the number of records being exposed, the mass media attention that data breaches get and the growing dependency on technology-based services, you get the sense that a data breach has become a normal everyday occurrence, to be expected, to no longer be a case of “if we get breached” but more a case of “when we get breached” which is a worrying state to be in.